Kk-SiNg/PROJECT_X/Task 1/README .md

  * S5 (Far Right)-> GPIO 27
  *
  * L298N Motor Driver Inputs:
+ * one IN pin is to rotate motor cw and other ak.
  * -- Right Motor --
  * IN1 -> GPIO 14
  * IN2 -> GPIO 12